 — Mark Gavens, Cedars-Sinai Chief Operating Officer

-Designed by AHBE Landscape Architects and constructed by Hensel Phelps over a 5-year period, the gardens feature meandering wooden paths that traverse a varied landscape of drought-tolerant plants, water features, shaded seating and a steel-tube sculptural pavilion by Ball Nogues Studio.
-The pavilion's organic form is spectacular both when viewed from the inside and from patient rooms above.
+Designed by AHBE Landscape Architects and constructed by Hensel Phelps over a 5-year period, the gardens feature meandering wooden paths that traverse a varied landscape of drought-tolerant plants, water features, shaded seating and a steel-tube sculptural pavilion by Ball-Nogues Studio.
+The trellis’s organic form is spectacular both when viewed from the inside and from patient rooms above.

 At night, the gardens are equally welcoming.
 Footlights emphasize the curving design of the paths, and spotlights focus on the dramatic shapes of agaves and other plants.
 The choice of dry-landscape plantings, and an innovative groundwater system, is part of a campus-wide water-conservation effort that will save an estimated 28.6 million gallons annually.